Spectre#

 Spectre is a simple programming language meant for safe and contract based low-level systems programming.

-It allows for function-level invariants, preconditions and postconditions, and it enables safety through use of immutability by default.
+It allows for type-level invariants, and function-level preconditions and postconditions, it enables safety through use of immutability by default.

 This documentation aims to act as a user guide for the Spectre programming language.